El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 I’m not sure where the trail ahead goes.
 It may lead to the granite face of El Capitan, which is popular with local rock climbers seeking a challenging climb.

 To the right is El Capitan Trail.
 Head that way, and after a brief hike, you’ll arrive at a fenced-in, weather-beaten shack.
-I’m not sure of the shack’s history, but it appears to have been a lookout for weather or fires at some point.
+I don’t know the shack’s history, but it appears to have been a lookout for weather or fires at some point.

 An old shack sits alone at the end of a trail.